qjerome/uudev/README.md

 # uudev

-uudev (User Udev) allows to run unprivileged hooks on udev events
+uudev (Unprivileged Udev) is a minimalistic, yet powerfull way to run **unprivileged hooks** on udev events.
+It can be easily integrated with [systemd user](./examples/uudev.service) so that it is loaded at the beginning of the user session.

 # Build a hook